How to apply for a visa?

 6. Parental consent is required for minors

 Unaccompanied minor children need a parental consent for their travel.
 If a minor is travelling without one legal guardian or both legal guardians, the written consent of the legal guardian(s) for the travel must be provided along with the minor's birth certificate.
-The consent must be signed in person at the Embassy upon lodging the application of the minor or it must be signed and stamped by a notary public.
+The consent must be signed in person in the Finland Visa Application Centre or in the Embassy upon lodging the application of the minor or it must be signed and stamped by a notary public.

-The mission will ask you for a personal interview to find out about the purpose of your visit.
+The mission can ask you for a personal interview to find out about the purpose of your visit.

 Processing time of the application

-Submit your visa application at the embassy no later than 15 days before travel.
-The application can be submitted at the earliest three months before the intended visit.
+Submit your visa application no later than 15 days before travel.
+You may submit an application no more than six (6) months before the start of the intended visit.

 Expedited requests are not taken into consideration for example in case of flight tickets bought in advance.
 The embassy does not reply to inquires considering the remaining processing time of an application.